apache/seatunnel/docs/en/connector-v2/source/MongoDB-CDC.md

 ## How to Create a MongoDB Data Synchronization Jobs

-The following example demonstrates how to create a data synchronization job that reads data from MongoDB and prints it on the local client:
+The following example demonstrates how to create a data synchronization job that reads cdc data from MongoDB and prints it on the local client:

 ```hocon
 env {